Purpose? Unsure. Motivation? Help. Emilia. Intriguing. Death; Opportunity. Both sides of one coin.

 When did you first realize that you disliked someone?
 Maybe it was when they made that unfunny joke that no one laughed at?
 Perhaps it was when you noticed they always seemed to have something to prove.
 In my experience, it tends to occur around the 5th or 6th stupid, off-hand, no-thought remark that just makes my blood boil.
 Stupidity is my kryptonite, and as much as I beg the Lord to give me patience each day, the temptation to completely blow people off due … Read more What Am I Afraid Of?

 Let me take a moment to describe a scene for you.
 A lone warrior, stands against a great evil.
 Steely eyes meet and lock gazes.
 Jaws clench, tense fingers coil around hungry blades, eager to speak the tongue of battle.
 The warrior knows that her power depends on the strength of her armor.
 Reaching within, she ignites the spark of near-madness that propels her to fight, raises her blade with a cry, and charges towards her foe.
 Her sneakers ring against the stony ground, each … Read more The One About Fanservice…

 Over-the-top insanity wrapped in a pastel-colored shell.
 Rainbow explosions tempered with monochrome aliens.
 A journey there and back again.
 Luluco takes the classic trope of “youngster-given-powers-and-epic-quest” and thoroughly dissects it, weaving in some interesting life lessons among the shattered bits of story.
 Studio Trigger is known for going over-the-top to deliver a subtle point, and they are in full force over the course of this short-form anime.
-Love of all types is explored here, and there are some interesting twists hidden among the madness that … Read more Why I Love Space Patrol Luluco”
+Love of all types is explored here, and there are some interesting twists hidden among the madness that … Read more Why I Love Space Patrol Luluco – in 100 Words